petros-d/docs/cloud/secrets-backend.md

 - Airflow variables are set as `airflow-variables-<variable-key>`.
 - Airflow connections are set as `airflow-connections-<connection-id>`.

-For example, to add an Airflow variable whose key is `my-secret-variable`, you would run the following gcloud CLI command -
+For example, to add an Airflow variable with a key `my-secret-variable`, you would run the following gcloud CLI command:

 ```sh
 gcloud secrets create airflow-variables-<my-secret-variable> \